-Industry & Idleness VIII. – Impression of finest chiaroscuro on buff paper.
+Industry & Idleness VIII. – Impression of finest chiaroscuro on strong paper.
 In its downright luxuriously wide white margin upper right slight tidemark.
 Beyond that – contrary to all later Hogarth editions – in the original size. – Cook “made his mark as Hogarth engraver, too” (Thieme-Becker).

 “ The rich Goodchild, raised to sheriff of London, offers his entry banquet and that is quite an affair shows off everything.
 Many poor even appear to speculate on the great remainders as there is much crowding at the door … ”

 (caption of a lithograph).

 The master’s famous, most popular suite, showing by example of two apprentices in a weaving mill as one of the main branches of industry in his days the chances of their life as well as the temptations detrimental to their career :

 Calculated for the use & Instruction of youth